OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Decoupled Execution (Simulation vs. Presentation): The system strictly separates state mutation from visual presentation.
 This is the Simulation & Animator Contract.
 The BattleManager first simulates the outcome of an action, modifying all relevant game data silently.
 Only after the simulation is complete is a summary of these changes (a list of CombatEvent objects) passed to the BattleAnimator.
 The animator is then responsible for presenting these events to the player with appropriate pacing and emitting the final UI update signals.
 The flow is a strict, ordered pipeline from a gameplay event to a change in the game state, followed by its presentation to the player.
 Game Event Occurs: A significant moment in battle happens (e.g., a unit's HP is reduced to 0).
-Trigger Emission: The BattleManager broadcasts the corresponding trigger (e.g., on_death) along with a context dictionary containing relevant data (e.g., source_uuid of the dying unit).
-This broadcast is a direct call to AbilityResolver.process_trigger.
+Trigger Emission: The BattleManager broadcasts the corresponding trigger (e.g., on_death) along with a context dictionary containing relevant data (e.g., `source_uuid` of the damaged unit for `on_hurt`).
+This broadcast is a direct call to `AbilityResolver.process_trigger`.
 Ability Discovery: The AbilityResolver queries all potential sources for abilities that subscribe to the emitted trigger.
 This includes active GachaBallInstances (Units and their equipped Items), active player TrinketDefinitions, and active enemy TrinketDefinitions.
 Condition Validation: For each discovered ability, the AbilityResolver asks the BattleManager to validate its ConditionDefinition against the current game state and the trigger context.
+For `DAMAGE_WAS_NON_LETHAL`, `scripts/BattleManager.gd` checks that the unit referenced by `context.source_uuid` remains alive (`current_hp > 0`) after damage is applied.
+Legacy alias `TRIGGERING_DAMAGE_WAS_NON_LETHAL` maps to the same semantic check.
 Effect Enqueueing: If the condition passes, the AbilityResolver resolves the ability's target(s) and creates an EffectRequest which is sent to the BattleManager's effect queue.
+Each matching ability always produces a separate EffectRequest for granular, stackable presentation.
 Effect Resolution (Simulation): The BattleManager processes its queue, executing each EffectRequest in a simulation context.
 Event Collection & Presentation: The BattleManager captures the results of the simulation as CombatEvent objects and passes them to the BattleAnimator, which replays them with visual pacing and emits the final UI signals (battle_log_event, unit_stats_changed, etc.).
 AbilityDefinition.gd (Resource): The central "ability" resource.
 It is the glue that holds the other components together.